 As all patients respond to treatment differently, your doctor may start you on a lower

-dose.
-Do not take more than eight of the 50 mg tablets per day.
+Do not take more than four of the 100 mg tablets per day.

 Do not take more than two of the 150 mg or of the 200 mg tablets per day.